dwave-training/problem-inspector-embedding/README.md

 # Explore Embeddings with the Problem Inspector

-Explore different embeddings using the Problem Inspector.
+Explore different embedding methods and chain strength using the Problem Inspector.

 ## Exercise 1